608 – Victim and Witness Assistance Program

 I. To have prompt return of property held by law enforcement or the attorney for the state after property is no longer needed as evidence.

 As permitted by law or upon court order, the deputy or investigator assigned the case, in coordination with the HCSO Property Room, will assist in ensuring the prompt return of all evidential property owned by the victim.

-To have the attorney for the state notify the victim’s employer if the victim must be absent from work in order to be in court or to otherwise cooperate in the case.
+J. To have the attorney for the state notify the victim’s employer if the victim must be absent from work in order to be in court or to otherwise cooperate in the case.

-The deputy or investigator making a death, serious injury, or illness notification shall, whenever possible, be accompanied by a uniformed deputy and should be as compassionate as possible when making contact with the family member.
+C. The deputy or investigator making a death, serious injury, or illness notification will, whenever possible, be accompanied by a uniformed deputy and should be as compassionate as possible when making contact with the family member.
 The deputy or investigator should consider using the services of the clergy or close friend of the family when making contact.

 The HCSO Academy training coordinator is responsible for ensuring that provisions of the Texas Crime Victims Compensation Act are incorporated into the basic training curriculum for all new deputies.